 However, this definition does not cover all of what defining leadership development must encompass.

 What is Missing?

-Simply offering or encouraging leadership training is not leadership development.
-Growth often comes to a halt when the training stops.
-This is a problem because, after all, training itself is merely a beginning.
-Learning is a continuous growth process; there is no ending point.
+Simply offering or encouraging leadership training only marginally addresses leadership development.
+Often, growth comes to a halt when the training stops.
+In essence, this becomes problematic because, after all, training itself is merely a beginning.

 Putting it Together